jorgenpt/ObjectiveMetrics/README.md

 ObjectiveMetrics
 ================

-ObjectiveMetrics is a Objective-C API (or *component*, as DeskMetrics calls them) for the desktop application analytics service [DeskMetrics][dm].
+ObjectiveMetrics is a Objective-C implementation of the desktop application analytics service [DeskMetrics][dm].
 You link against ObjectiveMetrics and specify what events you want to track via an intuitive API, and we take care of having them delivered to DeskMetrics, so that they'll show up on your dashboard.

 Requirements
 ------------

-* iOS v4.0 or above.
+* iOS v4.3 or above.
 This means it will run on iPhones, iPads, and iPod Touches.
-* Mac OS X 10.5 or above.
+* Mac OS X 10.6 or above.
-* Xcode 4.
+* Xcode 4.4 or above.

 There's no known reason it wouldn't work on earlier iOS versions, but it has not been tested.
-It's only thoroughly tested on iOS 4.3 - please let me know if you have luck running it on older versions.

-Similarly, there's no reason it won't build under Xcode 3, but it has not been tested.
-I'd love to hear from you if you've built it under Xcode 3. :)

 Getting started for OS X
 ------------------------

 Using ObjectiveMetrics is hopefully very straightforward.
-You can either build it from source or get a [prebuilt binary][download-osx] from GitHub.
+You can build it from source from GitHub.

-1. Build the framework using the enclosed Xcode project or download a [prebuilt version][download-osx].
+1. Build the framework using the enclosed Xcode project.
 2. Link your project with `ObjectiveMetrics.framework` - and set your project up to copy the framework into its bundle.
 To do this, you need a `Copy Files` build phase which copies `ObjectiveMetrics.framework` to the `Framework`